calvinrzachman/bolts/04-onion-routing.md

 ### Requirements

 The _erring node_:
   - SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
     - Note: this value is 118 bytes longer than the longest currently-defined message.
-  - If it is part of a blinded route:
-    - MUST return random bytes instead of a valid onion error.
-    - SHOULD replace downstream errors by random bytes before forwarding them upstream.

 The _origin node_:
   - once the return message has been decrypted:
     - SHOULD store a copy of the message.
     - SHOULD continue decrypting, until the loop has been repeated 20 times.